 Where would we be without technology?
 Most likely we’d still be battling with correction tape, typewriter ribbons, and carbon paper.
-Thankfully, technology has advanced us and our profession well past that era.
-Now we can not only carry our laptops, iPads, smartphones, MP3 players, and more with us wherever we go, we can even connect to the Internet from almost any location we are in!
-Working virtually has become much simpler and more mainstream using cloud computing and Internet-based collaboration platforms.
+Thankfully, technology has advanced our profession (and us) well past that era.

-So how in the world can a person possibly stay current on technology?
-This is a question I’m frequently asked, so I’d like to share several simple strategies you can use to stay on top of technology advances effectively.
+But with all the existing technology we enjoy, how can we hope to stay current on everything?
+This is a question I’m frequently asked, so I’d like to share several simple strategies you can use to effectively stay on top of technology advancements.

 Get your hands on the new technology as soon as you can.

-Beta test new versions of software you use.
+Beta test new versions of the software you use.

-Utilize the free online training tutorials and resources offered by many software and technology companies to help get you started.
+Utilize the free online training tutorials and resources offered by software and technology companies to get started.

-Research software packages that you need to learn to remain competitive and LEARN THEM.
+Research and study software packages that you need to learn to remain competitive.

 Talk to recruiters and human resources professionals to find out what skills their clients are looking for.

-Watch the events section of your area newspapers for networking events or open houses hosted by local technology service providers or community colleges.
+Watch for networking events or open houses hosted by local technology service providers or community colleges.

-Subscribe to free newsletters or blog RSS feeds for technology based websites and publications.
+Subscribe to free newsletters and blogs for technology-based websites and publications.

-One of my favorites is the Wall Street Journal’s All Things Digital blog at http://allthingsd.com/.
-Two other great sites are www.Mashable.com and www.BusinessInsider.com which has a daily email called “10 Things in Tech You Need to Know”.
+One of my favorites is the Wall Street Journal’s Tech section.
+Two other great sites are Business Insider, which has a daily email called “10 Things in Tech You Need to Know,” and Entrepreneur.

 Technology touches everything we do in some way, and that’s not going to change.
 The more you expose yourself to and use new technologies, the more user-friendly they typically become.
-So don’t let technology scare or intimidate you.
-Choose to tackle technology intentionally.
-When you do, the more fun and useful it will become to you in every area of your life.
+Don’t let technology intimidate you!
+Instead, choose to tackle it.
+When you do, it will become more useful in every area of your life!